Blog · Analysis · Last reviewed June 23, 2026

 Donna Haraway's cyborg work belongs beside this lineage because it refuses the fantasy of a clean human outside technology.
 The cyborg is not simply a robot person.
 It is a boundary problem: human and machine, organism and system, body and information, nature and artifact.
 AI intensifies that problem by making cognition itself a shared, externalized, and commercialized process.

 I. J. Good's 1965 discussion of the ultraintelligent machine supplies the older technical skeleton behind Vinge's singularity: a machine capable of designing better machines could initiate an intelligence explosion.
-The modern version does not require a single dramatic god-machine.
+Good's claim is a historical source for recursive-improvement arguments, not proof that a specific outcome is inevitable.
+The modern governance version does not require a single dramatic machine sovereign.
 Recursive improvement can be distributed across model training, automated research, tool use, synthetic data, code generation, hardware design, and competitive deployment.

 Haraway asks what happens to identity when boundaries dissolve.
 Good asks what happens to history when intelligence can improve intelligence.
 AI now forces both questions at once.